firubi/gigachad-arch-installation/README.md

 swapon /dev/swap_partition
 mount --mkdir /dev/efi_system_partition /mnt/boot
 ```
+Important: You must mount boot partition with option dmask=0077 (-o dmask=0077) to fix permissions.

 ## Installing system
 We'll keep it simple for now:
 ```
-pacstrap -K /mnt base base-devel linux linux-headers linux-firmware amd-ucode networkmanager nano xfsprogs
+pacstrap -K /mnt base base-devel linux linux-headers linux-firmware amd-ucode nano
 ```
 Tips: Check out https://wiki.archlinux.org/title/Linux_firmware to see what firmware you need.
 However, the meta-package is in general recommended.
 If you use ext4, you don't need xfsprogs.
 We'll install everything else after chrooting!
 In order to generate fstab file, use `genfstab`: `genfstab -U /mnt >> /mnt/etc/fstab`

 ## Chroot, enabling multilib, nVidia and enabling internet
 The system is essentially installed, and now you just have to configure it.
 This is just a matter of following the simple steps [here](https://wiki.archlinux.org/title/Installation_guide#Chroot).
 Enable multilib by uncommenting the relevant lines in `/etc/pacman.conf`.
 For nVidia users, you should install the nVidia-drivers.
-Here is a summary of things you'll probably want: `nvidia-open-dkms nvidia-utils nvidia-settings`.
-Remember to enable NetworkManager `systemctl enable NetworkManager` ;)
+Here is a summary of things you'll probably want: `nvidia-open-dkms nvidia-utils`.
+Remember to install and enable NetworkManager `systemctl enable NetworkManager` ;)

 ## Bootloader
 To start, I simply use systemd-boot.
 First run `bootctl install`.
 You'll have to manually create an entry in `/boot/loader/entries`.
 For reference, this is how my `/boot/loader/entries/arch.conf` looks like: